 Few artists are as distinctly “Memphis” as soul pioneer Bobby “Blue” Bland.
 His story is the story of Memphis music, from being raised in rural Tennessee and getting his start singing in storefront churches, to his move to Memphis with his single mom when he was still a teenager.
 Like lots of Memphis kids in the late 1940s, he worked a menial day job, in his case at a garage, and dreamed of bigger things.
 And for Robert Calvin Bland, his future far exceeded those dreams.
 A key figure in the evolution of rhythm & blues into modern soul, Bland, with a dynamic vocal style rooted in the passion of gospel, has never gone out of style.
 And he’s never really left his Midsouth roots.
-After decades of hits on various record labels, he still performs nationally and makes his home in the East Memphis suburb of Germantown.
+After decades of hits on various record labels, he continued his rigorous national performance schedule up until his death in June, 2013 at the age of 83.

 Born on Jan.
 27, 1930, in Rosemark, Tennessee, Bland’s late teenage years were spent working in his garage by day and hoping for a break on Beale Street by night.
 Beale was jumping in the late ‘40s and early ‘50s, enjoying a postwar boom and thriving music scene that included such WDIA broadcast personalities as Rufus Thomas, host of the Palace Theater’s famed amateur contests.
 In 1951, Bland, by then a husky youth of 21, took the $5 first prize, a rite of passage for so many of the city’s music legends-in-the-making.